Bed Bug vs Roach Identifying and Eliminating Common Household Pests

 Identifying the Pests

-• Bed Bugs: Small, oval, brownish insects that live on the blood of animals or humans.
-Adult bed bugs have flat bodies about the size of an apple seed, but swell and are reddish after feeding.
+• Bed Bugs: These small, oval, brownish insects feed on the blood of humans and animals.
+Adult bed bugs are roughly the size of an apple seed and appear flat until they feed, at which point they swell and turn reddish.

 Steps to Solve the Problem